Dreaming of amazing food, beautiful views, and thrilling outdoor adventures? Asheville is your next travel destination!

 Dubbed “America’s Favorite Drive,” this 469-mile world-renowned scenic road passes through Asheville and serves as your gateway to seeing the remarkable array of majestic Blue Ridge mountains, lush valleys, and fertile forests that surround the city.

 There are dozens of overlooks along the way!
-Cahas Knob Overlook, which is located at milepost 139 on the Blue Ridge Parkway, is arguably the best spot to get a panoramic view of the hills of Franklin County and the magnificent Cahas Mountain in the distance.
+Cahas Knob Overlook, which is located at milepost 139 on The Blue Ridge Parkway, is arguably the best spot to get a panoramic view of the hills of Franklin County and the magnificent Cahas Mountain in the distance.

 Mount Mitchell, the highest peak east of the Mississippi River, is also accessible via the Blue Ridge Parkway.
 Head up the Mount Mitchell Viewpoint and marvel at the picturesque mountains surrounded by the dreamiest clouds.